geky/gf256/README.md

 };
 ```

-gf256 also leverages the hardware accelrated [carry-less addition][xor]
+gf256 also leverages the hardware accelerated [carry-less addition][xor]
 instructions, sometimes called polynomial addition, or simply xor.
 But this
 is much less notable.